MLS A to Z at the U

 Contact MLSadmissions@law.miami.edu if you need further assistance.

-• TUITION AND FEES
+• TUITION AND PAYMENT

 Contact Anne Cruz-Alvarez in the Office of Admissions if you have any questions.